 - Lion Dave Court served as District Governor during the 2000-2001 Lions year.
 Past District Governor Dave served as a trustee for the Indiana Lions Speech and Hearing project for several years, and has chaired our Christmas projects for several years.

 - Lion Paul Russell served as District Governor during the 2010-2011 Lions year.
 Past District Governor Paul has been a trustee for the Lions Cancer Control Fund of Indiana since 2006, and served on the Indiana Lions International Convention Committee in 2013-2016.
 With his wife, Lion Rose, he served as co-chair of the organizing committee for the 2016 Indiana Lions State Convention.

-In recent years, the Lakeville Lions Club has been recognized as a leader in community service by LION magazine, Lions Clubs International, and Lions Clubs International Foundation.
+In recent years, the Lakeville Lions Club and its members have been recognized as leaders in community service by LION magazine, Lions Clubs International, and Lions Clubs International Foundation.

-- In 2010, during Lion Dave Grenert's second term as club president, the Lakeville Lions Club was one of eight “great Lions Clubs” in the USA and Canada which were profiled by LION magazine.
+- In 2010, the Lakeville Lions Club was one of "Eight Great Lions Clubs” in the USA and Canada which were profiled by LION magazine.

 - In 2012, thanks to the generosity of Lions Bob and Sharon Feitz, the Lakeville Lions Club planted more than 22,700 trees and was recognized by Lions Clubs International as one of the Top 100 Tree-Planting Clubs in the USA.